OzDES Reverberation Mapping Program: CIV lags from six years of data: Recovering Black Hole Masses

 To measure the BLR velocity dispersion for each source we measure the linewidth of the \civ line.
-All 29 AGN with measured CIV lags are shown in \Cref{fig:all_good_spectra}.
 This is done by measuring the linewidth of the mean spectrum; however, this does come with limitations.
 There is some evidence showing that there are non-negligible contributions from outflows in the line profile of some \civ sources. \citet{2012ApJ...759...44D} showed that high velocity outflows from the central region of AGN may cause widening on the blue side of the \civ line.
 This widening would make linewidth measurements using the mean spectrum possibly inaccurate since these outflows are not part of the orbital motion of the BLR clouds.
 This could be mitigated by using the RMS of the spectrum, thus showing only the parts of the line profile that are changing with time.
 Unfortunately, the signal-to-noise ratio of the \ozdes spectra are insufficient to reliably measure linewidths of the RMS spectrum.
-However, the effect of outflows is not always present nor does it cause a systemic bias in one direction \citep{2012ApJ...759...44D}.
-This means that, for considering the behaviour of the sample, it would only have an effect of increasing the intrinsic scatter in black hole masses.
-For single epoch mass measurements, the majority of the outflows that have been observed cause shifts of less than $1\sigma$ in the velocity measurement.
+However, for single epoch mass measurements, the majority of the outflows that have been observed cause shifts of less than $1\sigma$ in the velocity measurement.
 Therefore, this effect would be sub-dominant to the uncertainties in the virial factor and the lag uncertainty.

-Our 25 black hole mass measurements are presented in Table~\ref{tab:BHM_results}.
-While smaller in number than the 110 \civ\ lags presented in \citet{SDSS-Shen_2024}, our stringent selection criteria mean that this sample is very robust.
+Four of our 29 sources had successful lag measurements but their \civ\ line suffered from significant absorption features, preventing an accurate measure of line dispersion (see the first, second, fourth, and tenth spectra from the top\footnote{DES~J025105.13-001732.01; DES~J024514.93-004101.83; DES~J022330.15-043004.09; DES~J025100.64+001707.38} in Figure~\ref{fig:all_good_spectra}).
+As a result we are left with 25 black hole mass measurements, which are presented in {\rr Appendix} Table~\ref{tab:BHM_results}.
+Our stringent selection criteria mean that this sample is very robust.
 We find an intrinsic scatter in our radius-luminosity relation 2.5 times smaller than that in the SDSS sample ($\sim0.2$ dex vs $\sim0.5$ dex); see Figure~7 of \citet{McDougall2025_OzDES}.

 To assess how supermassive black holes have evolved over cosmic time we will require many more sources.
 To achieve this, McDougall et al.~(in prep) will leverage the results presented here to measure black hole masses of a larger sample.
 While we have only a limited number of reverberation mapped sources, there are thousands of AGN in the \ozdes catalogue for which we have photometry and spectroscopy, just not over as long a time period.
 All of these represent a possible black hole mass measurement using the $R-L$ relation combined with a single-epoch spectroscopic velocity measurement.
 Future analyses will be able to apply these $R-L$ relations to even larger samples, such as those from SDSS, the Dark Energy Spectroscopic Instrument (DESI), and 4MOST \citep{2019Msngr.175...58S}.